 HOTNESS ALERT!
-Mandana Karimi Goes TOPLESS Yet Again, But This Time For A Photoshoot!
+Mandana Karimi Goes TOPLESS Yet Again, But This Time For A Photo Shoot!

 Mandana Karimi grabbed headlines for her participation on Bigg Boss.
 The actress was called tantrum queen in the Bigg Boss house.
 The actress also was in headlines for filing a domestic violence case against her husband Gaurav Gupta.
 She was also in news for rejecting a web series offer for her pet dog Elvis.
 She had also walked out of a web series owing to a broken leg.
 She was supposed to portray the role of a lesbian in the web series.
 The actress was seen on Star Plus' popular show, Ishqbaaz.